tpabla/todo-ai/README.md

 def fetch_data(url):
     return requests.get(url).json()

-# @ai: Optimize this function for performance
+# TODO: @ai Optimize this function for performance
 def process_items(items):
     # Press <leader>ts to scan and resolve
     pass
 ```

+**@ai Tag Highlighting**: The `@ai` tag is automatically highlighted in neon pink to make AI-processable TODOs easily visible.
+This works independently of todo-comments.nvim and can be customized in your configuration.

 ### Interactive Chat